EA7RCT/distress-frequencies/README.md

 ```
             /\
-           //\\             You might require a special permit, license, or acreditation to transmit
+           //\\             You might require a special permit, license, or accreditation to transmit
           //  \\            in some or all of the following frequencies depending on your region's
          //    \\           legislation.
 Act responsibly.
         //  ██  \\